mediaprophet/simpleledger.github.io/docs/guides/create-slp-faucet.md

 Troubleshoot any errors you get and go from there.
 Using `pm2 show app-name` will give you the path to all your server logs (server-out.log and server-error.log) if you want to check them to troubleshoot.
 If all works well, you should be able to visit your DNS URL that you set up and be directed to your node.js application.
 An example is the SOUR SLP Faucet at [http://sour-faucet.ddns.net](http://sour-faucet.ddns.net)

-As long as you have BCH & Tokens in your faucet, it should work without any issues.
-If the faucet does run out of BCH, just send more to the first BCH address (index 0, the next one or two may also work) and then restart the server: `pm2 restart app-name` Any update to your index.ejs file will automatically be applied without a restart.
+As long as you have XEC & Tokens in your faucet, it should work without any issues.
+If the faucet does run out of XEC, just send more to the first XEC address (index 0, the next one or two may also work) and then restart the server: `pm2 restart app-name` Any update to your index.ejs file will automatically be applied without a restart.
 Any updates to the .env file requires a restart & updates to .ts files requires a rebuild (tsc) then a restart:

 `pm2 restart server.js`